 - The Ordinariate is committed to bringing the Gospel of Christ to those in this country who have yet to hear it and, therefore, applying part of its resources to the work of evangelisation.

 The Friends of the Ordinariate also exists to raise awareness of the Ordinariate of Our Lady of Walsingham throughout the wider Catholic Church and among the general population.
-To this end, the Friends organise talks and events throughout the UK and also arrange for members of the Ordinariate to visit churches to introduce the Ordinariate of Our Lady of Walsingham among as many parishes as possible.
+To this end, the Friends organise talks and events throughout the UK and also arrange for members of the Ordinariate to visit churches and universities to introduce the Ordinariate of Our Lady of Walsingham to as many parishes as possible.